sent-hil/sfsbook-1/README.md

 rendering of paths.

-main.go - contains the Gin initializer and sets up various routes and runs the server
+main.go - contains the Gin initializer and sets up various routes and runs the server.

-route_index.go - contains the index handler.
+routes.go - contains various handlers; will be moved to own package once this file becomes too big.

 templates/ - contains various Go templates.

 static/ - contains js and css files; this folder is server to the public, so BEWARE!

-refguides/ - contains the resources in various formats.
+refguides/ - contains the resources in various formats; nested by date pdf was added.

-vendor/ - contains vendored dependencies; if you add a new dep, be sure to add it to this folder with `govendor add +external`
+vendor/ - contains vendored dependencies;

 ## Development